Help us improve your experience.

 NTP Time Synchronization on Chassis Cluster

-Network Time Protocol (NTP) is used to synchronize the time between the Packet Forwarding Engine and the Routing Engine in a standalone device and between two devices in a chassis cluster.
-For more information, see the following topics:
+This toipic explains how a Network Time Protocol (NTP) is used to synchronize time between the Routing Engine and the Packet Forwarding Engine on a standalone device, as well as between devices in a chassis cluster.

-In both standalone and chassis cluster modes, the primary Routing Engine runs the NTP process to get the time from the external NTP server.
-Although the secondary Routing Engine runs the NTP process in an attempt to get the time from the external NTP server, this attempt fails because of network issues.
-For this reason, the secondary Routing Engine uses NTP to get the time from the primary Routing Engine.
+In both standalone and chassis cluster modes, the primary Routing Engine runs the NTP process to obtain time from an external NTP server.
+Although the secondary Routing Engine also runs the NTP process, it cannot directly synchronize with the external NTP server due to network constraints.
+Instead, the secondary Routing Engine synchronizes its time with the primary Routing Engine using NTP.

-• Send the time from the primary Routing Engine to the secondary Routing Engine through the chassis cluster control link.
+• Synchronize time from the primary Routing Engine to the secondary Routing Engine over the chassis cluster control link.

-• Get the time from an external NTP server to the primary or a standalone Routing Engine.
+• Obtain time from an external NTP server for the primary Routing Engine or a standalone Routing Engine.

-• Get the time from the Routing Engine NTP process to the Packet Forwarding Engine.
+• Synchronize time from the Routing Engine's NTP process to the Packet Forwarding Engine.

-Example: Simplifying Network Management by Synchronizing the Primary and Backup Nodes with NTP
+Example: Simplify Network Management by Synchronizing the Primary and Backup Nodes with NTP

-This example shows how to simplify management by synchronizing the time between two SRX Series Firewalls operating in a chassis cluster.
-Using a Network Time Protocol (NTP) server, the primary node can synchronize time with the secondary node.
-NTP is used to synchronize the time between the Packet Forwarding Engine and the Routing Engine in a standalone device and between two devices in a chassis cluster.
-You need to synchronize the system clocks on both nodes of the SRX Series Firewalls in a chassis cluster in order to manage the following items:
+This example shows how to simplify management by synchronizing time between two Firewalls operating in a chassis cluster.
+Using a Network Time Protocol (NTP) server, the primary node's synchronizes time with the secondary node.
+NTP is also used to synchronize time between the Routing Engine and the Packet Forwarding Engine on a standalone device and between nodes in a chassis cluster.
+Synchronizing system clocks on both nodes of the chassis cluster is required to effectively manage the following items:

 • Real-time objects (RTO)